koengr/QCforBusiness/_applications/chemistry.md

 The other problem is about dynamics: given some initial configuration of particles, how do they reconfigure themselves after a certain amount of time?
-This is often referred to as the *(time) evolution* of a system.
-Both problems are often informally referred to as *‘quantum simulation’*.
+This is often referred to as a system's *(time) evolution*.
+Both problems are often informally referred to as ***quantum simulation***.

-We often receive the question: why is it so hard to simulate quantum mechanics on a *classical* computer?
-Intuitively, the problem arises when we deal with many particles that exhibit large amounts of superposition and entanglement, such that the location of one particle is heavily dependent on the (undecided) position of many other particles.
+We often receive the question of why it’s so hard to simulate quantum mechanics on a *classical* computer.
+Intuitively, this hardness arises when we deal with many particles that exhibit large amounts of superposition and entanglement, such that the location of one particle is heavily dependent on the (undecided) position of many other particles.
 We call such states *strongly correlated*.
-The computational problems arise because we may need to keep track of all the possible locations that particle A can be, but also all the locations of particle B, and the same for particle C, etcetera, which quickly winds up to an *exponential* number of possible sets of conditional locations.
-In other words, the number of relevant *amplitudes* (see the [chapter that introduces quantum physics](https://quantumcomputingforbusiness.com/essentials/quantum/)) that we need to keep track of, grows very quickly.
+Classical computers struggle because they need to keep track of all the possible locations that particle A can be, but also all the locations of particle B, and the same for particle C, etcetera, which quickly winds up to an *exponential* number of possible sets of conditional locations.
+In other words, the number of relevant *amplitudes* (see the [chapter on quantum physics](https://quantumcomputingforbusiness.com/essentials/quantum/)) that we need to keep track of grows very quickly.
 Even with a mere one hundred particles, brute-force simulation is far beyond the capabilities of the world’s best supercomputers.